MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wpuclosethread.md

 The
-<b>WPUCloseThread</b> function is used in a layered service provider to deallocate the resources that were initiated in a call by the
+**WPUCloseThread** function is used in a layered service provider to deallocate the resources that were initiated in a call by the
 <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wpuopencurrentthread">WPUOpenCurrentThread</a> function.
 The
 <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/ns-ws2spi-wsathreadid">WSATHREADID</a> structure in the <i>lpThreadId</i> is the thread to deallocate.

 Every call to
 <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wpuopencurrentthread">WPUOpenCurrentThread</a> must have a call to
-<b>WPUCloseThread</b>.
-These two functions are used when the overlapped functions, such as
-<a href="https://docs.microsoft.com/previous-versions/windows/hardware/network/ff566316(v=vs.85)">WSPSend</a>, are called in a lower layer of the service provider than the current thread.
+**WPUCloseThread**.
+These two functions are used when the overlapped functions, such as [LPWSPSend](nc-ws2spi-lpwspsend.md), are called in a lower layer of the service provider than the current thread.